bautrey37/bautrey37/README.md

 - 📈 Some stats ...
 -->

 My name is Brandon Autrey!
-I am a student at the University of Tartu doing my Master's in Software Engineering.
-I am also working at Pipedrive.
+I am about to finish my Master's in Software Engineering at the University of Tartu.

+## 🔭 I am currently looking for a job in ...

+Mid/Senior position in BE development.

+## 🌱 I'm want to continue to learn ...

+Building FE apps in React and VueJS.

+Building BE with NodeJS, Go, Rust, Kotlin, Typescript.

+DevOp skills in Docker and Kuberneters.

-## 🌱 I’m currently learning ...
+## 🌱 In school, I've learned ...

-How to build games in Unity.
+How to build games in Unity & C#.

 How to build Mobile Applications for Android using Kotlin.

 How to build Web Applications.
 FE using Vue and React.
 Backend using NodeJS and Java Spring Boot.

+How to write functional code in F#.

+## 🔨 𝗪𝗵𝗮𝘁 𝗜 𝗨𝘀𝗲 ...

+- BE: Java, NodeJS, Python
+- FE: VueJS
+- DB: SQL, PySpark, PostgreSQL
+- DevOps: Docker

 ## 📈 Some stats ...